On a Rush? here are my best 2 pool cues

 Before making a decision, it is critical to consider certain factors as you browse through potential cues.
 It would help if you considered the following:

 Size and Weight- The length and weight of beginner cues vary and depend on your skillset.
 The average size of cues ranges from 55 inches to 60 inches.
 Meanwhile, the average cue weight ranges from 18 to 21 ounces.
 When you have a size and weight that matches your strength, you can have better control and, ultimately, better aim.

-Material- Believe it or not, but the materials used in a pool cue can affect the kind of shot it produces.
+Material- Believe it or not, the materials used in a pool cue can affect the kind of shot it produces.
 The harder material, the harder the shot.
-When looking through pool cues for beginners, maple wood is the most recommended.
+Maple wood is the most recommended when looking through pool cues for beginners.
 Since it is a stronger material, it has plenty of durability and power that doesn’t let you miss out on control.

 Wrap- The wrap is where you place your hands while playing, so it is a critical feature to consider.
 Leather is usually the cheaper version that billiards players tend to flock toward.
 However, many complain that it promotes sweat while playing.
 The best option for quality materials is the Irish linen wrap since it has all the features that a beginner would want.

-Tip- The tip of a cue also has a high impact on the kind of shot produced.
+Tip- The tip of a cue also greatly impacts the kind of shot produced.
 Like the cue’s wood material, the harder the tip, the more impact gets created.
 The tip is often made of leather, but you can always check the degree of hardness to determine the kind of impact the gets made.

 #1 McDermott Lucky L9 Pool Cue

 Lucky is usually one of the best quality pool cue brands available for those on a budget.
 Its prices remain on the lower end while the quality–especially for beginners–rests on the higher end.